Vets-Who-Code/Tutorials/WELCOME.md

 # Once Complete

-Once you've completed the tutorial share the GitBook link with the group via the Slack channel.
+Once you've completed your tutorial share the GitBook link with the group via the Slack channel.
 Once approved, the link will be added to the tutorial repo.